AFP-Medialab/orsa_py_wrapper/README.md

 * `inl` and `outl`: Numpy arrays that will contain a visual represensation of the inliers for `inl` and the outliers for `outl`.
 They both need to be of shape (`3`, `max(h1,h2) * max(w1,w2)/(w1+w2)`, `max(w1,w2)`) and be of type `np.float32`.
 It is not be computed when set to NULL.
 * `im1w`, `im2w`, `mosaic`: Numpy arrays that will contain respectively the warped `im1`, the warped `im2` and a mosaic made from the two.
 They all need to be of shape (`3`, `max(h1,h2)`, `max(w1,w2)`) and be of type `np.float32`.
 It is not be computed when set to NULL.

 A test code `main.py` is also provided to show how this can be used.
-Dependencies for this test code can be installed using the provided requirements file.
+Dependencies for this test code can be installed using the provided requirements file `requirements.txt`.